bomb2peng/DFGC-VRA-benckmark/README.md

 # DFGC-VRA-benckmark
-MindSpore implementation of DFGC-VRA competition solutions
+MindSpore implementation of DFGC-VRA competition solutions (in preparation...)